pombase/website/src/docs/documentation/simple-search-documentation.md

 ![Simple search autocomplete matches](assets/simple_search_dropdown.png){width="170"}

 For publications or ontology terms, type or paste an ID as directed.
-Note that for these IDs, autocomplete suggestions are not provided.
-Enter the ID and hit return to execute the search.
+If no autocomplete suggestions appear, enter the ID and hit return to execute the search.